personal injury lawyers

 All other creditors do not have access to your settlement before you receive the payment And, if you handle it correctly, they cannot gain access to that money afterward as well.

 Related: Can you sue for pain and suffering in NJ?

 Settlement money is protected from creditors only if it is kept separate from your other money.

 When you receive your settlement, place that check into a brand new checking or savings account, whichever you prefer to use.
 This is the only money you keep in this account.

 Never place any other money into this account.
 If you make any deposits in this account, it will then become “mixed” with your other sources of income and will be accessible by bill collectors.

 There are no restrictions on withdrawals or how you spend money from your settlement account.
 However, it will always be in your best interest if you use this money to pay any of your bills to take the money out of your account and deposit it into your standard checking account from which you normally pay bills.
 This will ensure that everything is clear about the accounts.

 Your settlement is designed to help you overcome your losses

 The reason that settlement money is protected is that it is meant to help you recover your losses.
 Allowing creditors to attach liens to the settlement that are not part of the case removes the protection this settlement is supposed to provide.

-If you have any questions about protecting your settlement after you receive your payment, you are encouraged to speak with your attorney.
-Your lawyer will be able to provide you with the best legal advice on this subject.
+If you have any questions about protecting your settlement after you receive your payment, you are encouraged to speak with your NJ injury attorney.